All About Compost

 How Compost Improves Soil

-Not only does compost create a healthy environment for your plants root systems, it also acts like a sponge that holds water in the soil for longer without compromising air spaces.
+Not only does compost create a healthy environment for your plants' root systems, but it also acts like a sponge that holds water in the soil for longer without compromising air spaces.
 Soils low in organic matter can suffer two issues.
 Either the water doesn’t even make it into the soil and runs straight off, or the water runs quickly through.
 Organic matter like compost helps distribute water evenly.
-Essentially it improves the soil structure by opening up clay soils, and binding together sandy soils.
+Essentially it improves the soil structure by opening up clay soils and binding together sandy soils.

 Heavy Clay Soils

 This type of soil is typically very wet in winter and bakes hard and dry in summer.
 Adding generous quantities of compost prevents it from being too wet or dry by enabling better drainage.

 With very fine free-draining volcanic or coastal soils, water enters and drains away quickly.
 This also means it cannot store nutrients that plants need to thrive.
 Compost improves the soil's water-holding capacity and ability to retain nutrients.

 When to Apply Compost

 There is no rule, compost can be added to the soil at any time of the year.

 In the veggie garden it is normal practice to dig in (mix well with existing soil), compost to a depth of 10-12 cm prior to planting.

 When planting new trees and shrubs; mix compost with existing soil at the time of planting.
 Be especially generous where soils are particularly heavy.